sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 	- Do changes need to be made to PTF specifically
 	- Does every profile need it's own PTF?
 Can these be changed in runtime?
 		- Automatic detection?

-### Security Considerations

-This section discusses any security considerations related to the Sonic Profiling feature.
-It should cover:

-- Potential security risks.
-- Mitigation strategies.
-- Impact on existing security measures.

-### References

-This section lists any references used in the creation of this high-level design document.